-Objective: Revise the Zoning and Subdivision Ordinances to implement strategies set forth in the Comprehensive Plan.
-Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Revise the Zoning and Subdivision Ordinances as needed to reflect recommendations set forth in the Comprehensive Plan. Х Amend the Zoning Map as needed to implement desired future land use. Х Direct higher density, compact projects to locations adjacent to developed areas. Х Consider amending zoning and subdivision ordinances to include regulations to allow traditional neighborhood and mixed use projects. Х Consider updating Planned Unit Development regulations. Х Protect residential areas from encroachment by imcompatible or inappropriate land uses.
-Consider introducing landscape buffers in the Zoning Ordinance to serve as screening to minimize potential conflicts. Х Encourage new developments to provide stub roads to adjacent vacant property to facilitate future expansion of the property and through-road connection. Х Encourage inter-parcel access on all projects.
-X Create voluntary design standards for commerical projects along primary corridors to guide growth whild maintaining the character of the county. Х X Consider expanding "manufacturing" definition to allow modern manufacturing in additional zoning districts. Х Consider adding "offices" and "institutions" as permitted uses in appropriate zoning districts. Х Consider creating additional "Village Districts" or utilizing the B-1 zoning classification in appropriate locations to encourage neighborhood commercial development. Х Study the impact housing density requirements may have if added to the Zoning Ordinance. Х Objective: Develop and improve administrative practices to ensure implementation of the Comprehensive Plan and land use planning program.
-Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Refer to policies contained within the Comprehensive Plan and the future land use map when evaluating development and rezoning proposals. Х Review the Comprehensive Plan on a bi-annual basis with particular emphasis on the Land Use chapter to determine need for amendments.
-Present report on implementation progress to Planning Commission and Board of Supervisors on an annual basis. Х Work cooperatively with adjacent jurisdictions to coordinate planning activities that transcend political boundaries and to serve as a "voice" of the region on state and federal issues. Х Consider collaborating with colleges and universities to conduct planning and design studies. Х Develop standards of review to aid in evaluation of rezoning or special exception permit applications. Х Develop standard checklist for application materials needed for review of rezoning and special exception permit applications. х Develop administrative indexing system for all land use applications submitted to better collect, analyze, and report information on land use activity. Х
+Consider implementation of a sliding density scale for dwelling units dispersed over large tracts of land.
+X Objective: Revise the Zoning and Subdivision Ordinances to implement strategies set forth in the Comprehensive Plan.
+Timeframe (Years) Strategies 1-3 3-5 5-10 Ongoing Revise the Zoning and Subdivision Ordinances as needed to reflect recommendations set forth in the Comprehensive Plan. Х Amend the Zoning Map as needed to implement desired future land use. Х Direct higher density, compact projects to locations adjacent to developed areas. Х Consider amending zoning and subdivision ordinances to include regulations to allow traditional neighborhood and mixed use projects. Х Consider updating Planned Unit Development regulations.
+X Protect residential areas from encroachment by imcompatible or inappropriate land uses.
+Consider introducing landscape buffers in the Zoning Ordinance to serve as screening to minimize potential conflicts. Χ Encourage new developments to provide stub roads to adjacent vacant property to facilitate future expansion of the property and through-road connection. Х Encourage inter-parcel access on all projects. Х Create voluntary design standards for commerical projects along primary corridors to guide growth whild maintaining the character of the county. Х Х Consider expanding "manufacturing" definition to allow modern manufacturing in additional zoning districts. Х Consider adding "offices" and "institutions" as permitted uses in appropriate zoning districts. Χ Consider creating additional "Village Districts" or utilizing the B-1 zoning classification in appropriate locations to encourage neighborhood commercial development.
+X Study the impact housing density requirements may have if added to the Zoning Ordinance. Х Objective: Develop and improve administrative practices to ensure imple- Timeframe (Years) mentation of the Comprehensive Plan and land use planning program.
+Strategies 1-3 3-5 5-10 Ongoing Refer to policies contained within the Comprehensive Plan and the future land use map when evaluating development and rezoning proposals. Х

+Review the Comprehensive Plan on a bi-annual basis with particular emphasis on the Land Use chapter to determine need for amendments.
+Present report on implementation progress to Planning Commission and Board of Supervisors on an annual basis. Х Work cooperatively with adjacent jurisdictions to coordinate planning activities that transcend political boundaries and to serve as a "voice" of the region on state and federal issues. Х Consider collaborating with colleges and universities to conduct planning and design studies. Х Develop standards of review to aid in evaluation of rezoning or special exception permit applications. Х Develop standard checklist for application materials needed for review of rezoning and special exception permit applications. Х Develop administrative indexing system for all land use applications submitted to better collect, analyze, and report information on land use activity.
+X